nlsynth/karuta/docs/designandimpl.rst

 * Concurrency and communication

 Use of concurrency is an essential issue for hardware designs.
 A whole design is placed over the area of an FPGA and computation can happen anywhere on it.
-So Karuta aims to make it easy to describe such a behavior by threads.
+So Karuta aims to make it easy to describe such a behavior by processes.

-A thread on software is typically a natural unit of computation from its beginning to end and can be assigned to a CPU when it is available.
-This also means any thread with any computation can be assigned to a CPU.
+A process on software is typically a natural unit of computation from its beginning to end and can be assigned to a CPU when it is available.
+This also means any process with any computation can be assigned to a CPU.

-On the other hand, Karuta assumes a thread is a piece of computation and corresponds to an FSM instance on an FPGA.
-So a whole design will consist of threads and their communications.
+On the other hand, Karuta assumes a process is a piece of computation and corresponds to an FSM instance on an FPGA.
+So a whole design will consist of processes and their communications.

 * Object system